wazo-platform/wazo-platform.org/content/contribute.md

 There are multiple ways to get involved with the project depending on your skills and wills:

-- you can add new features by following [the code contribution guide](/contribute/code).
+- you can add new features by following [the code contribution guide](/contribute/code) and [the REST API contribution guidelines](/contribute/rest).
 - you can provide feedback on the currently developed features by reviewing [active Pull Requests](https://github.com/pulls?utf8=%E2%9C%93&q=is%3Aopen+is%3Apr++archived%3Afalse+user%3Awazo-platform).
 - you can test the system following [the installation guide](/uc-doc/installation/install-system) and play with [the API](/documentation).
 Report any issue in [the ticketing system](https://wazo-dev.atlassian.net/).
 - you can add support for [new physical phones](/uc-doc/contributors/provisioning/developing_plugins).